Community Climate Funding logo Community Climate Funding logo

 Skip to navigation Skip to Contents Skip to Accessibility Statement

-Zero Emission Vehicle Awareness Initiative (ZEVAI)
+Zero Emission Vehicle Awareness Initiative (ZEVAI): Indigenous-Led Pilot Projects

-Program Category: Sustainable Transportation, Environment
+Program Category: Clean Energy, Sustainable Transportation, Environment

 Program Sub-Category: Zero Emission Vehicles and Charging Stations